GRAPH INTELLIGENCE

 Graph-Based Investigation Context

-Every alert is enriched with relationship context from the graph, giving investigators the network view they need to make faster, higher-confidence decisions.
+Alerts are enriched with relationship context from the graph, giving investigators the network view they need to make faster, higher-confidence decisions.

 06